goosepirate/lox365/README.md

 To output results in multiple cells, enter your formula with Ctrl + Shift + Enter.

+To edit the formula that is using multiple cells, select the entire cell range first.

 This is because Lox365 functions are [array functions](https://help.libreoffice.org/latest/en-US/text/scalc/01/04060107.html).
 LibreOffice Calc does not support Excel's [dynamic arrays](https://support.microsoft.com/en-us/office/guidelines-and-examples-of-array-formulas-7d94a64e-3ff3-4686-9372-ecfd5caa57c7).

 ### Syntax